garyblankenship/IP.Board-Comments-for-WordPress/readme.txt

 * move ttl to main settings
 * move last replies to main settings
 * strip the session id from forum topic url that sometimes gets displayed
+* add ability to remove last X forum replies
 * allow to configure most recent X forum replies to show on WordPress post comments
+* add number of forum replies to WP post "Follow the discussion (X comments)"
 * add ability to override/select a specific IPB category per post (Dashboard / New Post)
 * add ability to map specific WP Author/Editor/Admin users to IPB users (Dashboard / Users)
 * add ability to work with an IPB forum on a different server than WordPress install
 * add ability to cross-post old WP posts to forum
 * add a post template to be parsed when cross-posting (title, date, excerpt, slug, content)
+* add better error handling and requirement checking (is initdata.php in the right path, etc...)
+* add an optional IPB comment form if possible, in place of WP comments + recognize the IPB user
 * buy more beer

 = Thanks =